awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/tensorflow-lite-image-classification-component.md

 # TensorFlow Lite image classification<a name="tensorflow-lite-image-classification-component"></a>

-The TensorFlow Lite image classification component \(`aws.greengrass.TensorFlowLiteImageClassification`\) contains sample inference code to perform image classification inference using the [TensorFlow Lite](https://www.tensorflow.org/lite) runtime and a sample pre\-trained MobileNet 1\.0 quantized model\.
-This component uses the variant [TensorFlow Lite image classification model store](tensorflow-lite-image-classification-model-store-component.md) and the [TensorFlow Lite](tensorflow-lite-component.md) components as dependencies to download the TensorFlow Lite runtime and the sample model\.
+The TensorFlow Lite image classification component \(`aws.greengrass.TensorFlowLiteImageClassification`\) contains sample inference code to perform image classification inference using the [TensorFlow Lite](https://www.tensorflow.org/lite/guide/python) runtime and a sample pre\-trained MobileNet 1\.0 quantized model\.
+This component uses the variant [TensorFlow Lite image classification model store](tensorflow-lite-image-classification-model-store-component.md) and the [TensorFlow Lite installer](tensorflow-lite-component.md) components as dependencies to download the TensorFlow Lite runtime and the sample model\.

 To use this inference component with a custom\-trained TensorFlow Lite model, [create a custom version](ml-customization.md#override-public-model-store) of the dependent model store component\.
 To use your own custom inference code, you can use the recipe of this component as a template to [create a custom inference component](ml-customization.md#create-inference-component)\.